 A portion of Ravenna south of NE 65th Street was annexed to the City of Seattle in 1907.
 The property of Marvin & Isabella Jones was to the north, outside of the City Limits, between NE 65th to 70th Streets, 30th to 35th Avenues NE.

 The farmer becomes a philanthropist

 Marvin Jones called himself a “farmer” because he was semi-retired and liked to grow things on his land, especially apple trees, but his actual income was in business investments.
 He turned 70 in 1908 and he then stated his desire to share his wealth in charitable causes.
 In that era there was no social safety net except for charitable organizations which were privately funded.
-The first group that Marvin Jones helped was the Childrens Home, which established their site at 3200 NE 65th Street in 1908.
+The first group that Marvin Jones helped was the Washington Childrens Home Society, which established their site at 3200 NE 65th Street in 1908.
 Some of the children were orphans and others had a single parent who needed help with the care of the family.

 In the early 1900s a coalition of Seattle attorneys and judges worked to get a state law passed for the first juvenile justice system.
 This law allowed for children and teens to be taken into protective custody if they were found to be abused, neglected, homeless, begging on the streets, shoplifting for food or being used by adults for criminal purposes such as pickpocket gangs.

 One of the proponents of the new juvenile justice legislation was attorney Everett Smith, executor of the wills of Mr. & Mrs. B.F.
 Day of Fremont in Seattle.
 After the deaths of Mr. & Mrs. Day, Smith donated their house to be a refuge home for girls.